OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Node Template

-A node template is a conditional element, thus, variability conditions and variability options can be assigned.
+A node template is a conditional element, thus, variability conditions and other options can be assigned.
 These conditions must hold otherwise the respective node template is not present.
 A node template can also hold conditional types, artifact, and properties.